-For our first trip, we decided to cruise on Royal Caribbean’s Grandeur of the Seas to Bermuda.
-We chose this cruise primarily because it was drivable from Pittsburgh to the Baltimore Port.
+For our first cruise, we decided on Royal Caribbean’s Grandeur of the Seas with a cruise stop in Bermuda.
+We chose this cruise primarily because we could drive from our hometown of Pittsburgh to the Baltimore Port.
 (And it was great not having to tack on a flying with a baby in addition to our first time cruising with a baby!)
 My mother-in-law also loves Bermuda, and we booked this trip after she had a major surgery.
-It gave us all something to look forward with our son and the first nephew and grandchild of the family.
-And it was exactly the family vacation we were hoping for.
+It gave us all something to look forward to, and it was exactly the family vacation we were hoping for.

 Disclaimer: Toddling Traveler participates in the Amazon affiliate program, which means we may earn a small commission for items purchased through our links, at no extra charge to you.

-2. Umbrella strollers and/or baby carriers are a must for a cruise with a baby
+3. Umbrella strollers and/or baby carriers are a must for a cruise with a baby

-- Royal Babies is available for babies/ toddlers from 6-36 months (kids 3-11 can participate in Adventure Oceans programs.)
+- Royal Babies is available for babies/ toddlers from 6-36 months.

 - Nursery times can be reserved on Day 1 during boarding and any time the nursery is open.
 Hours vary by ship and whether it’s a port or sea day.